 Describe the state program addressed by the Method of Distribution.
 ESG is designed for the rehabilitation or conversion of buildings for use as emergency shelter for the homeless, for the payment of certain expenses related to operating emergency shelters, for essential services related to emergency shelters and street outreach for the homeless, and for homelessness prevention and rapid re-housing assistance.
 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
-Funds will be awarded using a competitive application process where applicants will be evaluated on such areas as: local needs, applicant experience/capacity/performance, project design, community coordination, and other factors.
-Applicants will also address Impediments to Fair Housing and how they will address and help eliminate fair housing impediments.
-KHC intends to most heavily consider an applicant capacity, project design, and community collaboration efforts.
-Applications will be ranked based on score and allocations will be made based on applicant ranking and overall request.
-KHC reserves the right to fund portions of an applicant's request based on factors such as priority needs in the applicant's service area.
-In addition, KHC reserves the right to consider additional factors such as geographic distribution of funds and may elect to make allocation adjustments accordingly.
-If only summary criteria were described, how can potential applicants access application manuals or other N/A state publications describing the application criteria?
-(CDBG only)
+In 2017, KHC implemented a new process whereby annual ESG funding would be awarded through a competitive application process every two years.
+Therefore, recipients that were awarded funding through the 2017 formula allocation are eligible for renewal through the 2018 allocation without having to complete a competitive application.
+In 2017, applicants were evaluated on such areas as: local needs, applicant experience/capacity/performance, project design, community coordination, and other factors.
+Recipients receiving renewal funding in 2018 will continue to be required to address Impediments to Fair Housing and how they will address and help eliminate fair housing impediments.
+In 2017, KHC most heavily considered an applicant's capacity, project design, and community collaboration efforts.
+In the event recipients funded in 2017 elect not to renew funding in 2018 or if the 2018 allocation is larger than the 2017 allocation, KHC reserves the right to award excess funds proportionately to the remaining renewal projects or to other special initiatives, such as Coordinated Entry, to meet Continuum of Care established goals and objectives.
+If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
+(CDBG only) N/A

-Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only) Through a competitive application process, KHC will make ESG funds available to eligible non-profits and local governments from the 118 counties in Kentucky that do not receive a direct allocation of ESG as an entitlement area.
-All funds will be obligated to sub-grantees within 60 days of the date KHC enters into its funding agreement with HUD.
-KHC accepts applications from all eligible applicants (including first-time applicants and faith-based groups).
-KHC will implement a two-year competitive funding cycle beginning in federal fiscal year 2017, whereby programs that receive funding in FFY 2017 will be eligible for renewal in FFY 2018 so long as certain thresholds are met and assuming funds are available from HUD.
-This move is intended to allow for more program consistency for clients accessing services and will allow programs the opportunity to plan beyond one year.
-KHC will establish policies in the FFY 2018 Action Plan for how to award funds that become available due to agencies as part of the FFY 17 allocation become available before the grant term expires (e.g., an agency ceases to exist or is unable to spend all of its allocation), KHC reserves the right to determine the most effective process for redistribution at such time, which may include another competitive process, a proportional distribution, or another method deemed most judicious at the time.
-Identify the method of selecting project sponsors (including providing full access to grassroots faith- based and other community-based organizations).
-(HOPWA only) N/A
+Describe the process for Through a competitive application process, KHC will make ESG funds available to eligible non-profits and awarding funds to state local governments from the 118 counties in Kentucky that do not receive a direct allocation of ESG as an recipients and how the entitlement area.
+All funds will be obligated to sub-grantees within 60 days of the date KHC enters into its state will make its funding agreement with HUD.
+KHC accepts applications from all eligible applicants (including first-time allocation available applicants and faith-based groups). to units of general local government, and non- KHC implemented a two-year competitive funding cycle beginning in federal fiscal year 2017, whereby programs that receive funding in FFY 2017 will be eligible for renewal in FFY 2018 so long as certain thresholds are met and assuming funds are available from HUD.
+This move is intended to allow for more profit organizations, program consistency for clients accessing services and will allow programs the opportunity to plan beyond including community and one year.
+In the event the 2018 formula allocation is greater than 2017 or if 2017 recipients elect not to faith-based renew their projects in 2018, KHC reserves the right to determine the most effective process for organizations.
+(ESG only) redistribution, which may include another competitive process, a proportional distribution, or another method deemed most judicious at the time.
+Identify the method of N/A selecting project sponsors (including providing full access to grassroots faith- based and other community-based organizations).
+(HOPWA only)